-• The Company will provide a Technical Reference Manual that documents the savings assumptions and calculation methodologies for the Rhode Island plan.
-This would be submitted to the EERMC and the Collaborative Subcommittee and other parties as desired with the annual 2012 EE Program Plan.
+- The Company will provide a Technical Reference Manual that documents the savings assumptions and calculation methodologies for the Rhode Island plan.
+This would be submitted to the EERMC and the Collaborative Subcommittee and other parties as desired with the annual 2012 EE Program Plan. - The Company would collaborate with the Division, TEC-RI, the EERMC, and their consultants to demonstrate how savings assumptions on a measure level are translated into program cost-effectiveness calculations.